oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/domain-lifecycle/README.md

 ```

 ### Scripts to restart a WebLogic Server in a domain
-The `restartServer.sh` can be used to restart a WebLogic Server in a domain.
-This script restarts the server by deleting the Server Pod for the WebLogic Server instance.
+The `restartServer.sh` script can be used to restart a WebLogic Server in a domain.
+This script restarts the Server by deleting the Server Pod for the WebLogic Server instance.
 ```
 $ restartServer.sh -s managed-server1 -d domain1 -n weblogic-domain-1
 [2021-03-24T22:20:22.498 UTC][INFO] Initiating restart of 'managed-server1' by deleting server pod 'domain1-managed-server1'.